yandex-cloud/docs/en/storage/s3/api-ref/hosting/delete.md

 # delete method

-Deletes the configuration of static website hosting for a bucket.
+Deletes a static website hosting configuration for a bucket.

 ## Request {#request}